ibm-cloud-docs/account/iam-condition-properties.md

 Session duration
 :   The dynamic access group membership or trusted profile session expires after the number of hours that are specified in this property.
 For example, if the property is set to 24 hours, the user’s dynamic or trusted profile session ends one day (24 hours) after they log in.

-## Condition statement properties
+### Rule and profile condition statement properties
 {: #condition-properties}

 Additionally, each dynamic rule and trusted profile trust relationship has one or more conditions that consist of the following properties.
 Users need to satisfy all conditions for the overall dynamic rule or trusted profile authentication to evaluate to true:

 Allow users when
 : An attribute name that is part your identity provider data.
 To learn more about how attribute names are created from your enterprise identity provider to the condition evaluation, see [Mapping of enterprise identity provider attributes](https://developer.ibm.com/articles/identity-and-access-management-what-developers-need-to-know/#mapping-of-enterprise-identity-provider-attributes){: external}.

-Comparator
+Operator
 :   Compares the attribute that is specified in the `Allow users when` field with the `Values` property.
 You can choose from Equals, Not Equals, Equals Ignore Case, Not Equals Ignore Case, In, and Contains.
 Use the Contains option when the attribute statement has an array type.
 You can enter more than one value to be matched by using the In option.

 Values